che-incubator/openwrt-helloworld-package/README.md

 ## Description

-This is the simple C++ OpenWrt program to print the phrase "Hello, World!" to the console.
+This is the simple C++ OpenWrt package to print the phrase "Hello, World!" to the console.

 ## Usage